-Beekeeping is increasingly more frequently being taken up as an amateur hobby.
+Beekeeping is increasingly being taken up as an amateur hobby.
 This can be attributed to many factors, ranging from increased awareness of the importance of bees within the ecosystem to the ready availability of the bees and beginner equipment accessible for purchase.
-Some may catch a local swarm, some may purchase a number of bees and work to socialize them into a colony – the point is that many people do it, and not least because of certain health benefits.
+Some may catch a local swarm, some may purchase a number of bees and work to socialize them into a colony.
+The point is that many people do it, and not least because of certain health benefits.

 That’s right, beekeeping can be incredibly beneficial to your general health.
 Beekeeping is both the work you put in and the harvest you reap (obviously primarily honey, but other substances too).
 Both have health benefits, the former therapeutic, the latter nutritional.
 It certainly casts bees as one of the more benign creatures on our planet that both the care of them and their produce hold potential health benefits for humans.

 Before getting into my list of the 8 specific benefits though, it might be worth spilling some words on the benefits of simply having a hobby.
-Beekeeping can be a very serious endeavor involving much hard work (as well as attendant satisfaction), but more and more people engage with it as a hobby instead.
+Beekeeping can be a very serious endeavor involving much hard work (as well as attendant satisfaction), but increasingly people are engaging with it as a hobby instead.
 A hobby offers an outlet for stress (and encourages so-called “eustress”, or positive stress), gives you a sense of both the challenge and the satisfaction, and is even linked to health benefits as disparate as lower blood pressure and weight loss.

 Opting to make your hobby beekeeping, however, offers many healthy benefits besides.
-Read on in wonder as I list ten of the ways that beekeeping can make you a healthier, happier person.
+Read on as I list 8 other ways that beekeeping and its by-products can make you a healthier, happier person.
 And starting with the obvious…